 The transaction gets delayed, and the overall workflow pauses.
 If the block generation problem can’t be solved within a specific time then generating blocks will become a miracle.

 However, if the problem becomes too easy for the system, then it will be prone to DDoS attacks.
 Also, the solution needs to be further checked precisely because not all the nodes can check for possible errors.
 If they could then the network would lack the most important feature – transparency.

 How Is Proof of Work Implemented On A Blockchain Network?

-New blocks come with Hash Function, and each of them contains the hash function of the previous block.
-By this way, the network adds an extra layer of protection and prevents any type of violations.
+New blocks come with a Hash Function, and each of them contains the hash function of the previous block.
+In this way, the network adds an extra layer of protection and prevents any type of violation.
 Once a miner solves the puzzle, a new block gets created, and the transaction is confirmed.

 Where Exactly Is Proof of Work Consensus Algorithm Blockchain Used?